kdmayer/NYC-Taxi-Trip-Analysis/README.md

 Below, the figure on the left depicts the summary statistics comparing predicted travel time to observed travel time in the testing data.
 We observe negative values for travel_time_pred, which does not make sense.
 We also observe significant outliers when looking at the maximum value of travel_time_test.
 The magnitude of these outliers can be better understood by examining the boxplot on the right which depicts the distribution of the variable trip_duration in the randomly selected dataset of 10.000 observations It becomes clear that although most values are close together, there are some significant outliers which exceed 80,000 seconds, i.e. approximately 23 hours.

 ![SVM_1](https://github.com/kdmayer/TaxiTripAnalysis/blob/master/TravelTimePred_SVM_1.PNG)
 Fig. 6: Determining whether SVM is applicable (left).
-Detecting outliers (right)
+Detecting outliers (right).

 However, it appears to be that our SVM model has been able to derive some meaningful patterns from the features provided and is therefore a viable option worth pursuing.
 This conclusion can be validated by plotting travel time predictions against the travel times recorded in the testing data.
 We are able to observe a positive correlation between predicted and observed trip durations for the testing values.
 However, this relationship is adversely affected by the outliers in the dataset as we can see when accounting for the mean average error and the respective correlation coefficient.

 ![SVM_2](https://github.com/kdmayer/TaxiTripAnalysis/blob/master/PredictedVsObservedTripDuration_1.png)

 Fig. 7: Visualizing the relation between predicted and observed trip duration

 Looking at the MAE and the correlation coefficient, we can conclude that our predictions for trip_duration are on average 375 seconds off.
 This corresponds to an estimation error of about 6 minutes.
 Althought we can see a clear linear relationship between predicted and observed trip durations in the plot above, the computed correlation coefficient reaches only 18.8% which is indeed a positive relationship, but a very weak one.

 ![MAE_1](https://github.com/kdmayer/TaxiTripAnalysis/blob/master/SVM_MAE_COR_1.png)
-Fig. 8: Evaluating SVM performance via MAE and correlation coefficient
+Fig. 8: Evaluating SVM performance via MAE and correlation coefficient.

 * Second iteration:

 Encouraged by the first results, we decided to continue with our SVM approach by taking into account the effect of outliers in the data, i.e. by removing erroneous or unrealistic observations in our dataset.
 Looking at the boxplot of trip duration records, we decided to remove all trip_duration values that were above the upper adjacent value in the boxplot, exceeding approximately 5000 seconds.

 ![SVM_3](https://github.com/kdmayer/TaxiTripAnalysis/blob/master/TravelTimePred_SVM_2.png)

-Fig. 8: Summary statistics after removing outliers
+Fig. 9: Summary statistics after removing outliers.

 ![SVM_4](https://github.com/kdmayer/TaxiTripAnalysis/blob/master/PredictedVsObservedTripDuration_2.png)

-Fig. 9: Relationship between predicted and observed trip durations
+Fig. 10: Relationship between predicted and observed trip durations.

 After discarding outliers in the dataset, our model’s performance improved significantly.
 The MAE shrinked from 375 seconds to 239 seconds, i.e. less than 4 minutes, and the correlation coefficient increased strongly, i.e. from 18.8% to 82.4%, depicting a strong positive linear relationship between predicted and observed trip durations.

 ![SVM_5](https://github.com/kdmayer/TaxiTripAnalysis/blob/master/SVM_MAE_COR_2.png)
-Fig. 10: Model performance
+Fig. 11: Model performance.

 * Third iteration:

 Although our predicted trip durations improved significantly after removing outliers, these predictions still had some flaws.
 Therefore, we proceeded by prohibiting negative time value predictions, as they do not make any sense, and replaced the linear “vanilladot” kernel with a non-linear alternative, i.e. an “rbfdot” kernel.
 When re-running the model, our results improved to a level of accuracy needed for real-world applications and performed notably better than Google Map’s predicted trip duration in the introductory example of existing travel time predictions.

 ![SVM_6](https://github.com/kdmayer/TaxiTripAnalysis/blob/master/TravelTimePred_SVM_3.PNG)
-Fig. 11: Results for appyling non-linear rbfdot kernel
+Fig. 12: Results for appyling non-linear rbfdot kernel.

 The final model achieves a mean average error (MAE) of less than 180 seconds, i.e. less than 3 minutes and exhibits a correlation coefficient greater than 0.9, indicating a very strong linear relationship between predicted and observed trip durations in the testing set.
 Moreover, comparing the MAE to the range of values in our testing set, i.e. 179 seconds to 4974 seconds, the SVM performance is quite on point.

 ![MAE_3](https://github.com/kdmayer/TaxiTripAnalysis/blob/master/SVM_MAE_COR_3.png)
-Fig. 12: Final model performance
+Fig. 13: Final model performance.

 ## Predicting trip duration with an Artificial Neural Network (ANN)